D7460N/D7460N.dev/ADD.md

 Web accessibility and usability utilize semantic structural HTML.
 Semantic structural HTML lays the foundation upon which assistive and other technologies leverage, build, and operate successfully.

 > Elements in HTML can have semantics, meaning they are one of several predefined things, and not another.
-Semantics answer the question ‘what is this thing?’, out of a list of standardised things.
+Semantics answer the question ‘what is this thing?’, out of a list of standardized things.
 This information is then relied upon by browsers and assistive technologies in their UIs.<br />
 [~ Semantics in HTML | MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Semantics#semantics_in_html)

 * https://hidde.blog/popover-semantics/<br />